-Unless they are from a visa-exempt country, expats will need a visa to visit Taiwan.
-Expats from the US, Canada, Australia, UK, Ireland and a number of other EU countries as well as some Asian countries can stay for 90 days without a visa, South Africans need to acquire a visitor's visa before travelling to Taiwan.
+Unless they are from a visa-exempt country, foreigners will need a visa to visit Taiwan.
+Those from the US, Canada, Australia, UK, Ireland and several EU countries, as well as some Asian countries, can stay for 90 days without a visa.
+South Africans need to acquire a visitor's visa before travelling to Taiwan.

 To stay longer, expats will need to acquire a residence visa, while those wanting to work in Taiwan will need both a work permit and a residence visa.

 Visitor's visas for Taiwan

 Expats looking to visit Taiwan for a short time without working will need to apply for a visitor’s visa at their local embassy unless they are from a visa-exempt country.
 Required documents include application forms, travel documents, passport photos, proof of airline tickets, proof of funds and a hotel reservation.

 Expats will usually only be able to get their residence visa after finding a job and getting their work permit approved.
 In order to be granted a work permit, applicants send copies of their documents (including a health check and police clearance) to their employer, who can apply for a work permit on their behalf.